 HTML5 is a markup language used for structuring and presenting front-end components in Magento 2.
 It helps simplify development and is a vital Magento 2 technology stack component.

 Magento 2 uses LESS and CSS in the theme core.
 LESS preprocessor and LESS PHP adapter allow using LESS within the platform.
-In its turn, CSS URL resolver resolves links from CSS source files and replaces them with the correct ones.
+In its turn, the CSS URL resolver resolves links from CSS source files and replaces them with the correct ones.

 Magento 2 requires Apache 2.2.x or 2.4.x.
 This web server is the most popular in the world (used by 60% of all websites), and now it is officially a part of the Magento 2 technology stack.

-Nginx is the reverse proxy server which is gaining more and more popularity due to its low memory usage and high performance.
+Nginx is the reverse proxy server that is gaining more and more popularity due to its low memory usage and high performance.
 When installed in Magento, Nginx helps facilitate multiple protocols, like HTTPS, HTTP cache, POP3, and IMAP.

 MySQL is a database management system.
 When incorporated in Magento, it helps to save time and money powering high-volume projects.
 The platform uses MySQL database triggers to improve database access during reindexing.